Lisa's Substitute: Plot

 Meanwhile, Bart's class prepares to elect a class president.
 Mrs. Krabappel nominates Martin, while Sherri and Terri nominate Bart.
 During a debate with Martin, Bart tells jokes and wins the class over.
 Certain of his own victory, Bart holds a premature victory party during recess, but he finds out that the majority of students in his class – including himself – did not vote at all, giving Martin the victory with just two votes.

 That night at the Simpsons' dinner table, Lisa is visibly devastated by Mr. Bergstrom's departure.
-When Homer tells Lisa he does not care about her problems, Lisa lashes out and calls Homer a "baboon".
-Homer is initially confused and offended until Marge calls Homer out on his insensitivity.
+When Homer responds dismissively to her problems, she lashes out and calls him a "baboon."
+Homer is initially confused and offended until Marge calls him out on his insensitivity.
 Homer makes up with Lisa by claiming he has never lost anyone special, and then cheers her up by mimicking a monkey.
 Lisa apologizes and they share a hug.
 Finding Bart seething over the election result, Homer comforts him by pointing out that being class president would have involved extra work with little reward.
 Homer then sees Maggie is crying because she dropped her pacifier, and returns it to her.
-When Homer goes back downstairs, Marge begins to ask if he made up with Lisa, but Homer interrupts her and says, "Don't say anything, Marge.
+When Homer goes back downstairs, Marge begins to ask if he made up with Lisa, but he interrupts her and says, "Don't say anything, Marge.
 Let's just go to bed.
 I'm on the biggest roll of my life."